learn-co/help-center/Learn IDE information and troubleshooting tips.md

 ! [uncaught-error-repo-destroyed] (https://s3.amazonaws.com/ironboard-learn/help-center/uncaught-error-repo-destroyed.png)

-First try removing the troublesome repo with rm -rf ~/code/name_of_the_repo (if it's apparent which repo it is) and then re-cloning it (you can do this with learn open or the Open button in Learn.
+First try removing the troublesome repo with `rm -rf ~/code/name_of_the_repo` (if it's apparent which repo it is) and then re-cloning it (you can do this with learn open or the Open button in Learn).

-If that doesn't work, uninstall and re-install the Learn IDE from learn.co/ide.
+If that doesn't work, uninstall and re-install the Learn IDE from [learn.co/ide](learn.co/ide).

 # I keep getting a “Reconnecting...” message, how can I fix this?